Genesis Apocryphon: Contents

-The Genesis Apocryphon is a retelling of the stories of the patriarchs in an embellished fashion.
+The Genesis Apocryphon is a retelling of the stories of the patriarchs.
 It can be separated into books; the Book of Lamech, the Book of Noah and the Book of Abraham.
 The Genesis Apocryphon is largely based upon 1 Enoch, the Book of Jubilees and Genesis and therefore was most likely written after them.
 Most of the stories are told in first person, written in Hasmonaean Aramaic, and based on biblical narratives but include other subjects and details previously unknown.
 Although the material is typically a free reworking of biblical material, occasionally there is word-for-word translation or paraphrasing from Genesis.

-Two noteworthy passages added to the account of Genesis are the story of Sarai’s extraordinary beauty and Abram’s exploration of the Promised Land through a dream.
-Sarai’s beauty is praised greatly, using language similar to the Song of Songs, by Egyptian courtiers who have visited Abram, so much so that the Pharaoh abducts Sarai to be his wife.
-Abram’s exploration of the Promised Land thoroughly describes a large extent of the geography of the Promised Land.
+Two noteworthy passages added to the account of Genesis are the story of Sarai's extraordinary beauty and Abram's exploration of the Promised Land through a dream.
+Sarai's beauty is praised greatly, using language similar to the Song of Songs, by Egyptian courtiers who have visited Abram, so much so that the Pharaoh abducts Sarai to be his wife.
+Abram's exploration of the Promised Land thoroughly describes a large extent of the geography of the Promised Land.

 Due to the scrolls' close proximity to Qumran, the date of composition and the relationship between 1 Enoch and the Book of Jubilees scholars believe the Essenes might be the authors of the Genesis Apocryphon.
 Since there have been no other copies found in the 820 fragments at Qumran, Roland de Vaux suggests that it could be the original autograph.
 Although the scroll does not present any Essene theology or exegetical, doctrinal meditations demonstrating a clear author, the references to Enoch 1 and the Book of Jubilees suggest that it was accepted and used at Qumran.

 Cols.
-0-5
+0–5

-This passage is very fragmentary, but seems to contain the story of the Watchers (Heb: עירין) or Nephilim found in 1 Enoch 1-36, based on Gen 6:1-4.
-Columns 2-5 tell the story of the birth of Noah, using both third person accounts, and first person language from the point of view of Lamech, Noah's father.
-The text details an exasperated Lamech, who questions whether the child being borne by his wife, Bath-Enosh, is his own, or belongs to one of the Watchers.
+This passage is very fragmentary, but seems to contain the story of the Watchers (Heb: עירין) or Nephilim found in 1 Enoch 1–36, based on Gen 6:1–4.
+Columns 2–5 tell the story of the birth of Noah, using both third person accounts, and first person language from the point of view of Lamech, Noah's father.
+The text deals with Lamech and his wife.
 A portion of column 2 states: